What is a binning method?

 You can submit your codes / software in any language you like.
 It should be installed ready to execute in a docker container.
 The instructions how to install it we will make available soon.
 We will also offer help with this, if wanted, via Skype.

-You can reproduce binning and profiling comparisons, as well as compute metrics for the results of other tools, using the assessment packages AMBER (genome binning) and OPAL (profiling).
+You can reproduce assembly, binning, and profiling comparisons, as well as compute metrics for the results of other tools, using the assessment packages MetaQUAST (assembly), AMBER (genome binning) and OPAL (profiling).
 Gold standards and the results of participating binners and profilers will be made available on the CAMI data portal.
-Submissions of participants of the first CAMI challenge are also available on GigaDB, file program_results.tar.gz.
+Submissions of CAMI challenges participants are also available on GigaDB, in file program_results.tar.gz, and in the CAMI Community on Zenodo.

 How can I hear the latest news from CAMI?